ScienceZoneUK/science-zone-uk/python_pit/wk05/README.md

 ## **7. Using Turtle to Draw Single Dictionary Data**

 ### Activity 7: Draw Mercury Using Turtle
-Write this program to visualize Mercury using Turtle:
+Write this program to visualise Mercury using Turtle:

 ```python
 import turtle